mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/spray_brush_engine.rst

 .. image:: /images/icons/spraybrush.svg

-A brush that can spray particles around in it's brush area.
+A brush that can spray particles around in its brush area.

 Options
 -------